 Explorations to the area by trappers as early as the 1700s opened the area, and the future Glacier National Park, to trading among European settlers and local longtime tribal communities.

 Today, the Blackfeet Indian Reservation covers 1.5-million acres and shares Glacier Mountain National Park’s eastern border.
 It is home to around 8,600 members of the Blackfeet Nation, the largest ancestral tribe in Montana.
 Further south the First Nations Flathead Reservation covers almost 1.3 million acres primarily along the meandering Flathead River and has approximately 7,000 tribal members of the Confederated Salish and Kootenai Tribes of the Flathead Nation.

-High up the slopes of Gunsight Mountain, the headwaters of the Saint Mary River begin as a small stream and flow down into Gunsight Lake, then continue downstream into Saint Mary Lake, all the way through the eastern side of Glacier National Park.
+High up the slopes of Gunsight Mountain (in the image below), the headwaters of the Saint Mary River begin as a small stream and flow down into Gunsight Lake, then continue downstream into Saint Mary Lake, all the way through the eastern side of Glacier National Park.
 From here it flows into Lower St. Mary Lake inside the First Nations Blackfeet Indian Reservation.
 Continuing through the reservation, the Saint Mary River flows north into Alberta, Canada and further till it merges with the Oldman River which eventually reaches the Saskatchewan River.